Zhe2Zhe/Baseball-Analytics-with-R/README.md

 # Workshop
-Workshop on Baseball Analytics
+Workshop on Baseball Analytics.

-Please download the whole repository on your own computer The datasets to be used are in "Data" file
+Please download the whole repository on your own computer.

+The datasets to be used are in "Data" file.

-See "Code" file for example code
+See "Code" file for example codes.